What in the world is red yeast rice?

 Taking red yeast rice may result in a reduction of your body’s natural CoQ10 levels.
 Supplementing with a CoQ10 product, or taking a formula that provides both red yeast rice and CoQ10 can help restore your body’s natural levels.

-Katie is a Marketing Editor (and loyal customer) at Vitacost.com.
+Katie is the Content Supervisor (and a loyal customer) at Vitacost.com.
 In her spare time, she enjoys biking with her husband, playing with her pets and writing bios about herself.